na-na-hi/renget/archive/z2sqy.md

 “Why are you questioning one of Legion’s pillars?
 Nebulous Storm has her reasons for whatever she does, that’s why she’s one of the leaders of this organization.”

 “I’m voicing my opinion.
 Our goal is freedom, that should apply to words, no?”
-Deathless replied in his rumbling voice, walking forward to meet Hornet in the middle.
+Deathless replied in his rumbling voice, walking forward to meet Hornet in the middle as the people in the crowd started backing away.

 “It should.
 But what you’ve done is just a blatant power-play.
 It’s this kind of squabbling and control we’re trying to destroy.”

 The two men faced each other down, Deathless towering over Hornet’s more compact form.
 Such clashes were surprisingly common.
 In an organization like Legion, strength mattered the most, ironically.
-Moments passed.
+Moments passed, tension mounting.

 “Fine,” Deathless finally said with a sigh, “I’ll just prove my point instead of making a ‘power-play’ like you accused.”